cmbiwer/pycbc-hwinj/README.md

 ## workflow

 The workflow generator is ``pycbc_make_hwinj_workflow``.
 The workflow generator takes a configuration file that states what logging sources to check.
+The workflow generator will check the segment database and GraceDB queries.

 A few generic executables in the workflow:
   * ``pycbc_check_frame_bitmask`` applies a bitmask to a channel and returns contiguous segments.